cozy/cozy-stack/docs/konnectors_workflow_example.md

 ## Konnector Worker specs

-- Start the konnector through Rkt, passing as ENV variables :
+Start the konnector through Rkt, passing as ENV variables :
     - COZY_CREDENTIALS  security token to communicate with Cozy
     - COZY_FIELDS       JSON-encoded worker_arguments
     - COZY_DOMAIN       the starting instance domain

-- Read konnector status from process stdout and emit them as `io.cozy.jobs.event` on the realtime hub.
+The konnector proces can send events trough it's stdout (newline separated JSON object), the konnector worker pass these events to the realtime hub as `io.cozy.jobs.events`.
+  - Only JSON formatted events are forwarded to the client-side throught realtime
+  - Otherwise formatted lines (such as node Error) will be kept in some system logs.

+Konnectors should NOT log the received account login values in production.